Mt. Juliet approves $6M for PD expansion

 Officers are projecting those funds will meet their needs for 15 years.
 MJPD Capt.
 Tyler Chandler said the department expects to add four officers a year for the next decade to keep pace with population growth.

 “Our headquarters has been great for seven years, now we’re at a point where we received grant money where we need to harden our communications center and dispatch,” MJPD Capt.
-Tyler Chandler said.
+Tyler Chandler said during the Oct.
+28 meeting.
 “But while we’re going to start construction, we looked at how this would apply out 15 years and we’re confident that if we can get what we’re asking for in the full $6 million project that we will be comfortable for the next 15 years.”

 The MJPD’s first priority is reinforcing its police and fire dispatch centers, emergency operations centers, administrative offices and building generator at roughly $3 million.
 Those improvements would allow the headquarters to survive a severe weather event like the March 3 tornado.